IlhemBouriel/E-sante/README.md

  The UIs are also easy to use and user friendly.

 ## Built With
-Spring Core </br>
+Spring Core for infrastructure support </br>
-SpringMVC for the presentation layer
+SpringMVC for the presentation layer </br>
-Hibernate 3  for the DAO layer
+Hibernate 3  for the DAO layer </br>